Novel Relay Selection Algorithms for Machine-to-Machine Communications with Static RF Interface Usage: Proposed Centralized Relay Selection Algorithm

-In this section, we provide a solution for the k-cardinality assignment problem, which is a generalization of the standard assignment problem \cite{kcapDeMa1997}.
-The k-cardinality assignment problem is defined as finding the maximum weight matching among all matchings with at most $k$ edges in a bipartite graph.
+In this section, we provide a solution for the $k$-cardinality assignment problem, which is a generalization of the standard assignment problem \cite{kcapDeMa1997}.
+The $k$-cardinality assignment problem is defined as finding the maximum weight matching among all matchings with at most $k$ edges in a bipartite graph.

-The Hungarian algorithm is a common solution for the standard assignment problems \cite{DHACMiSt2007}, but it can not solve a k-cardinality assignment problem.
-Therefore, we transform the k-cardinality assignment problem to a standard assignment problem that would be solved by the Hungarian algorithm \cite{KuhaHMAP1955}.
-The complexity of the algorithm is $O(n^3)$ \cite{DHACMiSt2007, GithFCIH2019}.
+The Hungarian algorithm is a common solution for the standard assignment problem \cite{DHACMiSt2007}, but it can not solve a $k$-cardinality assignment problem.
+Therefore, we transform the $k$-cardinality assignment problem to a standard assignment problem that would be solved by the Hungarian algorithm \cite{KuhaHMAP1955}.
+The complexity of the algorithm is $O(N^3)$ where $N$ is the number of vertices of the standard assignment problem \cite{DHACMiSt2007, GithFCIH2019}.